Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/typography.md

   }
 ]} />

-For example, adding a class of `.h_text-xl` would result in the following:
+For example, adding a class of `.rn_text-xl` would result in the following:

 <CodeHighlighter
 source={`margin-top: 1.5rem;`} language="css"